kairarobot/intro_to_scrapy/README.md

 PyGotham 2016 Talk Proposal

 ## Description:
 Have you wanted to grab data from websites and automatically categorize it into a formatted list?
-Or possibly you don't want to go through the trouble of registering for API keys and just want data straight out of a web page without having to copy and paste several times?
+Or maybe you want to opt out of registering for API keys and want data straight out of a web page?
 This is an introduction to web scraping and we will cover building bots through Scrapy to crawl a few sample web pages and have it extract information that we want.

-Even if you have never used a web crawler before or are not familiar with Python, come learn how to scrape data from webpages.
-We’ll break down the steps in creating your own bot, and you’ll start your way into web scraping!
+We’ll break down the steps in creating your own bot, and you’ll start your way into web scraping.

 ##Abstract:
 This is a live-coding session and everyone is welcome to code along.
 We will install Scrapy and use Sublime Text to edit and write our code.
 Bring your laptops!
 After a little introduction, we will start building a bot that scrapes all the species of pine trees.
 You’ll have a whole collection of conifers by the end.